markstgodard/hurl/README.md

 up our MP4 files (NGINX is better for serving video than a Rails server)

-We will use an NGINX proxy to Rails server and will bypass all requires to /media to serve up your video files
+We will use an NGINX proxy to Rails server and will bypass all requests to /media to serve up your video files

 Install, configure and run NGINX